 The Alto Douro Wine Region is a region of Portugal known worldwide for its stunning landscape, rich wine culture and ancient traditions.
 Located in the north of Portugal, along the banks of the Douro River, this territory has been considered a UNESCO World Heritage Site since 2001, in recognition of its historical and cultural importance.

-The history of wine production in Alto Douro dates back centuries, with evidence that the Romans already cultivated grapes in this region.
-However, it was during the 18th century that the Port wine industry flourished, driven by international demand for this fortified wine and the delimitation of cultivation areas, known as quintas.
+The history of wine production in the Alto Douro goes back centuries, with evidence that the Romans were already cultivating grapes in this region.
+However, it was during the 18th century that the Port wine industry flourished, driven by international demand for this fortified wine and the delimitation of growing areas, known as quintas.

-The landscape of the Alto Douro Wine Region is characterized by steep slopes covered by terraced vineyards, carefully constructed over the centuries to maximize sun exposure and facilitate the cultivation of grapes.
-This terrace farming method is unique and reflects the skill and ingenuity of local farmers.
+The landscape of the Alto Douro Wine Region is characterized by steep slopes covered in terraced vineyards, carefully constructed over centuries to maximize solar exposure and facilitate grape cultivation.
+This terraced cultivation method is unique and reflects the skill and ingenuity of local farmers.

-In addition to the vineyards, the region is dotted with picturesque villages, historic monasteries and centuries-old farms, which testify to the area's long winemaking tradition.
-Visitors have the opportunity to explore these estates, many of which are open to the public, offering wine tastings, vineyard tours and authentic gastronomic experiences.
+In addition to the vineyards, the region is dotted with picturesque villages, historic monasteries and centuries-old farmhouses, which bear witness to the area’s long winemaking tradition.
+Visitors have the opportunity to explore these farmhouses, many of which are open to the public, offering wine tastings, vineyard tours and authentic dining experiences.

-Wine culture is deeply rooted in the life and identity of the Alto Douro communities.
-Seasonal festivals, such as grape harvest, celebrate the grape harvest and local wine culture, while cultural and gastronomic events throughout the year highlight the region's rich heritage.
+Wine culture is deeply rooted in the life and identity of the communities of the Alto Douro.
+Seasonal festivals, such as the grape harvest, celebrate the grape harvest and local wine culture, while cultural and gastronomic events throughout the year highlight the region’s rich heritage.

 In addition to Port wine, Alto Douro is also known for the production of high-quality still wines, including red and white wines, many of which are made from indigenous grape varieties, such as Touriga Nacional, Tinta Roriz and Viosinho.